Anurag-code107/smart-scheduler-mcp-server/README.md

 ## Demo

-The screenshots below show the SmartScheduler MCP server in action, connected to Claude via the claude.ai web interface.
+The screenshots below show the SmartScheduler MCP server in action, connected to Claude Desktop.

 ### Connecting Smart-Scheduler to Claude